sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 your credentials for your PAUSE account.
 If you don't have a PAUSE account or don't know what one is, answer "no" and move on.
 You can always configure this later.
-As we'll see, `Dist::Zilla` uses the configuration information you enter and adds it to the appropriate files in your distribution's files.
+As we'll see, `Dist::Zilla` uses the configuration information you enter and adds it to the appropriate files in your distribution.

 ### The `dzil new` Command

-OK, now we are ready to start our distribution similar to the way we created one with `h2xs`, by issuing a command:
+OK, now we are ready to start a distribution similar to the way we created one with `h2xs`, by issuing a command:

 `dzil new Greetings`